Scope Proposal & Explainer

 </div>

-This should have no impact on existing shadow DOM behavior.
-Scoped styles can be used either in light or shadow DOM.
-All scopes & scoped styles continue to respect the shadow boundary, the same as any other CSS rules.
+This proposal would have no impact on existing shadow DOM behavior.
+Scoped styles can be used in both light and shadow DOM.
+Both scopes & scoped styles respect the shadow boundary, like any other CSS rules.

 There are still some questions raised by Rune Lillesveen about what selectors would be allowed inside a shadow-DOM encapsulated scope rule: